 (b) that the employee is capable of performing,

-most comparable in status and pay to that of his or her former position.
+most comparable in status and pay to that of the employee’s former position.

 (3) Where, immediately before starting parental leave, an employee was acting in, or performing on a temporary basis the duties of, the position referred to in subsection (1), that subsection applies only in respect of the position held by the employee immediately before taking the acting or temporary position.